coostendorp/osmhelper/README.md

 - npm or yarn

 # Configuration
+- NOTE: below folder+files are automatically created with default values after running `yarn osmhelper:init` (see below)
-- [osmhelper/.env](osmhelper/.env) contains settings that can be changed.
+- [osmhelper/.env](/osmhelper/.env) contains settings that can be changed.
-- [osmhelper/bridges_mapping.yaml](osmhelper/bridges_mapping.yaml) contains the imposm mapping that produces the postgres tables from the OSM data
+- [osmhelper/bridges_mapping.yaml](/osmhelper/bridges_mapping.yaml) contains the imposm mapping that produces the postgres tables from the OSM data

 # How to get it working
 1. Clone this repo from github
 2. Run `npm install` or `yarn` to install dependencies
+3. Run `yarn osmhelper:init` to setup initial configuration
 3. Run `yarn osmhelper:start`
     - This can take a while, it will download docker images and start everything
 4. Run `yarn osmhelper:download`
-    - This downloads the PBF file for philippines into [osmhelper/data/](osmhelper/data/)
+    - This downloads the PBF file for philippines into [osmhelper/data/](/osmhelper/data/)
 5. Run `yarn osmhelper:imposm`
-    - This imports the OSM data into postgres, using the mappings from [osmhelper/bridges_mapping.yaml](osmhelper/bridges_mapping.yaml)
+    - This imports the OSM data into postgres, using the mappings from [osmhelper/bridges_mapping.yaml](/osmhelper/bridges_mapping.yaml)
     - All tables go into the **public** database, for convenience.
 6. Run `yarn import:dpwh`
     - Imports [raw_national_bridges_dataset_dpwh-rbi-2022-019.geojson](raw_national_bridges_dataset_dpwh-rbi-2022-019.geojson) into postgres using ogr2ogr
 7. Run `yarn generate`
-    - Runs the [osmhelper/generate.js](osmhelper/generate.js) script.
+    - Runs the [/smhelper/generate.js](/osmhelper/generate.js) script.
 Feel free to read/modify.
-    - Right now outputs to a TSV file: [osmhelper/tmp.tsv](osmhelper/tmp.tsv) that I then imported into googlesheets
+    - Right now outputs to a TSV file: [/smhelper/tmp.tsv](/osmhelper/tmp.tsv) that I then imported into googlesheets
 8. Go to [http://localhost:8081](http://localhost:8081) to view the postgres database in the browser

 # Tools used / inspiration